Lionel Chetwynd: 2010s

 Chetwynd continued his work in documentaries, notably producing and directing An Improbable Dream (2016) which traced the lives of students of Canada's National Ballet School from their 10th and 11th birthdays into their early 50s.
 It met with great success, receiving New York Festival Gold Medals for both directing and also producing, as well as a People's Telly Award.
 During this time he has worked on several other projects including a series for FX and a mini-series dealing with the end of the Cold War and the Armenian genocide.

 Chetwynd has more than 60 longform and feature credits and over two dozen documentary credits, which have received numerous citations including six Writers Guild of America nominations (including an award), New York Film festival gold medal, two Christophers, six Tellys, two Genie nominations and two George Washington medals from the Freedom Foundation at Valley Forge.

 In 2003, Chetwynd received the Caucus of Writers, Producers and Directors Lifetime Achievement Award, and in 2011 he received their Writer of the Year award.
 In 2003 he was also conferred an honorary doctorate by Columbia College-Hollywood.
 In 2008, he received the John Singleton Copley Medal from the National Portrait Gallery/Smithsonian.

 In 2004, Chetwynd became a founding member of Friends of Abe, an organization of Hollywood conservatives.

 Chetwynd appeared with Roger L. Simon, founder of Pajamas Media, in the PJTV show Poliwood, discussing topics that cover the intersection of politics and Hollywood.

 Personal life

-Chetwynd is married to actress Gloria Carlin, who has appeared in several of his films.
-They have two sons and reside in Beverly Hills, California.
+Chetwynd was married to actress Gloria Carlin, who appeared in several of his films.
+They had two sons and resided in Beverly Hills, California until her death in 2026.

 He holds British, Canadian and American citizenship.